andrewkhun/network-file-shares/README.md

 </p>

 <p>
-Domain Users can Read the read-access folder and they have Read/Write permissions on the write-access folder.
-Domain Admins have Read/Write access to the no-access folder.
+On the client VM, navigate to the shared folders in File Explorer using the path: \dc-1.
+You'll notice that some folders only allow you to view files without adding new ones, while one folder doesn't allow access at all.
+This is because, as a Domain User, the permissions for each folder are linked to the relevant Security Group and the specific permissions set for users within that group.
 </p>
 <p>
 <img src="https://i.imgur.com/CZ0yjst.png" height="80%" width="80%" alt="Permissions Steps"/>
 </p>

 <p>
-On the client VM, navigate to the shared folders through the following path in File Explorer: \\dc-1.
-Notice how some folders cannot allow you to add files, but only view them.
-One does not allow access at all.
-This is because as a Domain User, permissions for the folder are tied to the respective Security Group and the folder's own set permissions for users within that Security Group.
+Next, we'll create a new Security Group and assign the appropriate permissions to the accounting folder.
+On the domain controller, open the Active Directory Users and Computers panel and create a new Group named ACCOUNTANTS.
+After creating the group, go to the accounting folder and assign Read/Write permissions to the ACCOUNTANTS Group.
 </p>
 <br />